 We also saw a few non-native species thriving, such as the invasive tamarisk (Tamarix ramosissima), originally from the arid regions of Eurasia and Africa.

-As we continue on our walk, we come upon the common yellow woodsorrel known as sourgrass, a non-native species.
+As we continue walking, we come upon the common yellow woodsorrel known as sourgrass, another non-native species.

-In the photo down below, here we are looking into one of the crevices of the bluffs to have a look at all of the growth that has happened with the help of unprecedented amounts of rain.
+In the photo below, we are looking into one of the crevices of the bluffs to look at all of the growth that has happened with the help of unprecedented amounts of rain.

 Going Back Up to San Onofre Bluffs Campground

-As we make our way back up to the top of the bluffs, on Trail 4, we found more wild cucumber growing over everything, just like what we saw over on the Trestles Beach Trail.
+As we make our way back up to the top of the bluffs on Trail 4, we found more wild cucumber growing over everything, just like what we saw on the Trestles Beach Trail.

-We are up above Trail 4 to take our final look at San Onofre Bluffs Beach.
+We are above Trail 4 to take our final look at San Onofre Bluffs Beach.

 California Super Bloom and the Coastal Sage Scrub Ecosystem

-As I mentioned before, Southern California has been in extreme drought for the past seven years.
-But after the rain this winter, we are officially not in a drought anymore!
+As I mentioned, Southern California has been in extreme drought for the past seven years.
+But after the winter rain, we are no longer in a drought!
 Hallelujah!

-Also, if you have any questions, please feel free to comment down below.
+Also, if you have any questions, please feel free to comment below.

 Until next time!

-I love it so much over here that I have written a couple of other posts if you are interested.
+I love it so much over here that I have written several other posts if you are interested.